tve/sensorgnome-build/SOFTWARE.md

   may not be the regular web browser you use on your device.
 If it does not work well or is closed on you open your standard browser and try `http://192.168.7.2` or `http://sgpi.local`.
+- If the captive portal ends up being broken or too confusing turn it off on the landing page at `http://192.168.7.2`, `http://sgpi.local`.
+Then possibly disconnect and reconnect to the hot-spot and navigate to one of the those two URLs explicitly by bringing up a browser.
+  Your device operating system will warn about "no interenet access" and some "stay connected anyway" setting may be necessary.

 #### Why a disk image?